PhD Curriculum & Instruction: Math Education

 The PhD program in Curriculum & Instruction requires (90) hours beyond the bachelor’s, at least twelve (12) of which are to be taken outside the School of Education.
 The departmental-level academic course plan for each student will be developed in consultation with and approved by the student’s graduate advisory committee.
 The committee will include the student's major advisor and at least two additional members of the graduate faculty such that the LSU Graduate School’s requirements for graduate committees are satisfied.
 The student must pass a General exam consisting of written questions and a comprehensive oral exam; write a dissertation proposal and pass an oral defense of the proposal; and write a dissertation, and pass an oral defense of the dissertation.

-Students applying for the Ph.D. in Curriculum and Instruction must meet the following requirements:
+Students applying for the PhD in Curriculum & Instruction must meet the following requirements:

 These courses must be taken consecutively during the first year of enrollment:

-These courses, excepting EDCI 7920, are offered on a two-year cycle:
+These courses, except EDCI 7920, are offered on a two-year cycle:

-Additionally, students entering the program with less than a master's degree in mathematics will be expected to take a minimum of 2-3 mathematics courses as part of their major area of study.
+Students entering the program with less than a master's degree in mathematics are expected to take a minimum of 2-3 mathematics courses as part of their major area of study.